Arrive Buenos Aires, Argentina

 Ushuaia | Gateway to Antarctica

 Fly to the southernmost city in the world, the charming port town of Ushuaia on Tierra del Fuego (Land of Fire).
-On arrival, enjoy a night walk (time permitting) and a gourmet lunch.
+On arrival, enjoy a nature walk (time permitting) and a gourmet lunch.
 This afternoon, transfer to your ship and settle in for your first night on board.
 Wander the decks to become acquainted with the ship, relax in the lounge and mingle with fellow guests in anticipation of your voyage.
 From your private balcony or the outside decks, take in views as you cruise the beautiful Beagle Channel before heading out to sea.

 Cruising the Drake Passage | Epic Passage